Google's self-driving car push spurs hiring spree at automakers

 MORE JOBS

-The tech focus for premium carmakers means that despite a general drive to cut costs and boost margins amid a slowdown in China, the world's largest car market, they are adding staff to stay in the digitization race.

-BMW's workforce rose 6.2 percent to 119,489 at the end of June, from 112,500 a year earlier.
-The Bavarian automaker said it will continue to recruit staff in 2015 to help "the advancement of new technologies, including the ever-increasing scale of digitalization".

-Bavarian rival Audi, the premium brand owned by Volkswagen (VOWG_p.DE), said its workforce had increased by 8 percent between January and June to 81,640 staff.
+Bavarian rival Audi, the premium brand owned by Volkswagen , said its workforce had increased by 8 percent between January and June to 81,640 staff.

 Audi plans to add another 6,000 staff "primarily to support the development of pioneering technologies as well as for the expansion of our international sites".